Probing the Knowledge Boundary: An Interactive Agentic Framework for Deep Knowledge Extraction: Methodology

 \paragraph{Stage 1: Vector Space Filtering.} We utilize \texttt{qwen3-8b-emb} to map atoms to dense vectors.
 Pairs with cosine similarity $S > 0.92$ are immediately merged.
 This stage provides a fast, initial pruning of high-confidence redundancies.

-\paragraph{Stage 2: Semantic Adjudication via LLM-Judge.} Vector similarity often fails to distinguish logical negation or subtle technical differences due to high lexical overlap.
+\paragraph{Stage 2: Semantic Adjudication via LLM-Judge.} Vector similarity often fails to distinguish between logical negation or subtle technical differences due to high lexical overlap.
 For pairs in the ambiguity zone ($0.70 < S < 0.92$), we deploy a reasoning-heavy model (DeepSeek-V3.1) as a judge.
-The judge evaluates whether two atoms describe the same core fact, ensuring high precision in our uniqueness metrics.
+The judge evaluates whether two atoms describe the same core fact, ensuring high precision in our uniqueness metrics and preventing spurious merges of distinct knowledge.